Learn about a free citation generator that can automatically generate a book citation and build your reference list in APA format.

 Figure YS-2: In-text Narrative Citation with Publication Date (Year Only)

-Immediately after the year, enter a comma followed by a space.
+Insert a comma followed by a space.

 Enter the season.